mozilla/addon-sdk/static-files/md/dev-guide/security-roadmap.md

 <span class="aside">Security is really hard.</span>

-While the current implementation of Jetpack technology is fully-privileged, it won't always be.
+While the current implementation of the SDK is fully-privileged, it won't always be.

 At an architectural level, this means that we need to make a distinction between modules that are *low-level* and ones that are